 The Marine Technology Society (MTS) is pleased to partner with Northwestern Michigan College and Rutgers University to offer camp experiences for undergraduate and high school students.

-Northwestern Michigan College Undergraduate Camp - May 21 -27: this is a week-long, hands-on experience using several marine technologies.
-Undergraduate students will log time on reserach vessels, collect data using ROVs, sonar, sensors and buoys and learn about the multiple applications of these technologies.
+Northwestern Michigan College Undergraduate Camp - May 20 -24: Please join us for a week-long, hands-on experience using several marine technologies.
+Participants will log time on research vessels, collect data using ROVs, sonar, sensors and buoys and learn about the multiple applications of these technologies.

-Rutgers University Undergraduate Camp - June 11 -16: this will be a week-long, hands-on experience using underwater glider technologies.
-Undergraduate students will be introduced to the underwater robots while gaining hands on experience prepping, ballasting, deploying and piloting.
+Rutgers University Undergraduate Camp - June 10-14: Please join us for a week-long, hands-on experience using underwater glider technologies.
+Participants will be introduced to the underwater robots while gaining hands on experience prepping, ballasting, deploying and piloting.

 In an effort to raise the profile of marine technology, MTS is partnering with the National Ocean Sciences Bowl (NOSB) program to submit technology focused questions for their competition.